MAC Addressing

 3. Address Types

-- Unicast: Sent to a specific NIC.
+- Unicast: Sent to one specific NIC (a private conversation).

-01:00:5E:XX:XX:XX). - Broadcast: Sent to EVERY NIC on the segment.
-The address is
+01:00:5E:XX:XX:XX).
+(A group chat where only interested devices listen). - Broadcast: Sent to EVERY NIC on the local network segment.
+The address is always

 4. Interactive: MAC Lookup